TimGremalm/LightBoxNano/README.md

 Make sure to only feed LightBoxNano with a voltage that the LED strip can handle.
 The maximum voltage is limited by the maximum voltage of the IRLML6344 Mosfets and of what the LED strip can handle.

+If using 5V on Vin you need to read "Logic rail" to populate it correctly.

 ## RGBW rail
 The positive rail for the LED strip driver is directly fed from VIN, it's usually 12V.